galesburgchorus/galesburgchorus.github.io/director.md

-Dr. Pahel is the director of the Galesburg Community Chorus, and with that group has conducted many major works, some of which include Handel’s Messiah, Mozart’s Requiem, Orff’s Carmina Burana, and Bernstein’s Chichester Psalms.
+Dr. Pahel is the director of the Galesburg Community Chorus, and with that group has conducted many major works, some of which include Handel’s Messiah, Mozart’s Requiem, Orff’s Carmina Burana, Bernstein’s Chichester Psalms, and Verdi's Requiem.

 Pahel holds a Bachelor of Arts degree in voice from Lawrence University in Appleton, Wisconsin, a Master of Music degree in Piano Performance from the